-Check out these two great chapter studies.
+Check out these five encouraging studies.

 Unlike chapter 13, chapter five of First Corinthians if far from popular, since Paul's exhortation to the church on how to deal the incestuous man in their midst is far from pleasant reading.
 Yet, the man's shocking sin needed to be dealt with quickly, and that is probably one reason why it is mentioned faily early in the book.

 There are two worksheets in this study.
 The first one is on the man himself and shown below.
 The second one (not shown) is focused on the church and why the people were reluctant to excommunicate the sinful man.
 There were cultural and social factors involved, and First Corinthians is a great book to study in order to see how social and cultural factors can effect the church in a negative way.
 The other Double-Top Bible Studies are socially-sensitive as well.

 First Corinthians chapter 13 is well known in a way, but there are many important things about the chapter that are easily overlooked.
 It is not about love in general, but was aimed at changing the sinful situation in the Corinthian church at the time.
 Similar selfishness still exist in churches today.
 The worksheet for this Godless-Times Bible Study is shown below.
 It is part of this set of studies because God is never or rarely mentioned in the chapter and because there are far more negatives in the chapter than many realize.
 To a great extend, the chapter is about what love is not.
 By all means, check out the entire study (button below) in order to see the answers to this worksheet and much more.

 First Corinthians chapter 15 is about the reality and importance of Christ's physical resurrection, and the closing, climactic section in verses 50 through 58 is about the rapture.
 This is fitting, of course, since the rapture will involve the resurrection of the physical body of those who have died in Christ.